Intensity mapping from the sky: synergizing the joint potential of [OIII] and [CII] surveys at reionization: Cross-correlating a ground-based [CII] and a balloon-based [OIII] survey

 We now consider a cross-correlation of [OIII] 88 $\mu$m and [CII] 158 $\mu$m as observed together with improved versions of the EXCLAIM-like and FYST-like configurations above.
 Given the power spectrum in \eq{powerspeccii}, we can calculate the cross-correlation signal (at a given redshift) as \footnote{Note that we are neglecting the difference between the averaging over the product of the luminosities in \eq{CIIspint} and that of the derived power spectra.
 Incorporating this difference can be shown to lead to a shot-noise-like contribution to the cross-power \citep[see, e.g.,][]{liu2020}, but this is unimportant for our present analysis since our signal is mostly in the clustering regime.}:

-The above equation implicitly assumes that the two fields are highly correlated ($r{\approx}1$).
+{ The above equation assumes that the two fields are highly correlated ($r{\approx}1$).
 This assumption is expected to be valid on large scales where the stochasticity is negligible, and linear biasing is a good approximation.
-On small scales, it may break down due to the two lines tracing different parts of the interstellar medium \citep[see, e.g.][]{Breysse2016}, with [OIII] coming from the HII regions and [CII] from the photon-dominated regions (PDRs), and furthermore, the two lines may originate partly from different host dark matter halo populations.
-Given the suppression of the signal on small scales from the instrument beam, the stochasticity is expected to have a negligible impact on our final results.
+On small scales, it may break down due to the two lines tracing different parts of the interstellar medium \citep[see, e.g.][]{breysse2021}, with [OIII] coming from the HII regions and [CII] from the photon-dominated regions (PDRs), and furthermore, the two lines may originate partly from different host dark matter halo populations.
+However, given the suppression of the signal due to beam effects on small scales, the information content from this regime is subdominant to that from larger scales.}

-We consider this configuration observing at $z \sim 5.3, 6$ and 7, with fiducial observing times of 2000 h and 8 h for the Stage II [CII] and EXCLAIM-like [OIII] surveys respectively.
-We assume further that the two surveys overlap entirely, which means that the EXCLAIM-like survey focuses its entire observing time\footnote{Note that this differs from the base EXCLAIM configuration which will spend the observing time of 8 h on a region of 400 deg$^2$.} of 8 h on the Stage II [CII] survey's patch of sky, which covers 100 deg$^2$.
+We consider this configuration observing at $z \sim 5.3, 6$ and 7, with fiducial observing times of 2000 h and 72 h for the FYST-like [CII] and EXCLAIM-like [OIII] surveys respectively.
+We assume further that the two surveys overlap entirely, which means that the EXCLAIM-like survey focuses its entire observing time\footnote{Note that this differs from the base EXCLAIM configuration which will spend its observing time of 8 h on a region of 400 deg$^2$.} of 72 h on the Stage II [CII] survey's patch of sky, which covers 100 deg$^2$.

 To calculate the variance of the cross power spectrum, we need the number of modes in the cross-correlation survey, defined through:

 with $\Delta k$ being the bin width in $k$-space (using equally-spaced logarithmic $k$-bins with $\Delta \log_{10} k = 0.2$), and the survey volume \citep{gong2012, dumitru2018} given by: